About Prove It Health

 Now I tell you what they don't.

 I have spent two decades working inside the pharmaceutical industry, across big pharma, biotech, medical devices and healthcare agencies.
-My job was to understand clinical evidence and turn it into marketing.

-I know exactly how a trial gets designed to favour a sponsor's product.
+My job is to understand clinical evidence and turn it into marketing.
+I know how a trial gets designed to favour a sponsor's product.
 I know how relative risk gets used instead of absolute risk to make a modest effect look dramatic.
-I know how publication bias buries inconvenient results, and how a product with thin evidence gets positioned as a breakthrough.
+I know how publication bias buries inconvenient results.
+I know how a product with thin evidence gets positioned as a breakthrough.

 I have sat in those rooms.
 I have seen those decisions get made.